-For organizations sending out mail by the thousands, small increments like these will quickly add up.
-Expect the rate hikes to continue; the USPS has increased its rates annually since 2006.
+For organizations sending out mail by the thousands, price increases of even small increments will quickly add up.
+Expect rate hikes to continue; the USPS has increased its rates annually since 2006.
 Saving money on bulk business mail is becoming increasingly important as companies feel the pinch.
 Thankfully, there are several techniques to economize while continuing to reach existing and potential customers.

 Start the meter